 When I asked my soon-to-be three year old what he wanted the theme for his birthday party to be, he was very specific, “I want chocolate batman cupcakes wif just a wittle bit of puple.”
 The kid knows what he wants, so mama needs to deliver!
 Because his party was a morning affair, I felt that I needed to create a cupcake that had some sort of healthy quality woven in.
+My date paste was the perfect solution to this problem.
 The last thing I wanted was 15 angry parents because their kids were hyped up on sugar and wouldn’t go down for a nap…nor did I want mine to end up in that state.
 I’m eight months pregnant and after throwing a 3 year old birthday party, a nap was going to be a necessity!
 So off I went into the kitchen to please my son and figure out how to healthify his birthday treats…

 The first order of business was to make sure that whatever I snuck in these cupcakes, no three year old could see it.
 I know my kids would eat anything…but they are weird.
 Most toddlers are extremely picky and any sight of something weird would have them throwing that cupcake before you even knew what was happening!
 On my side though was chocolate, so thank goodness he didn’t request vanilla.
 I really wanted these to be cupcake like, moist and tender, not dense like a muffin.
 Since I already successfully created two other awesome soft and fluffy cupcakes, my Dark Chocolate Cupcakes with Salted Caramel Pretzel Frosting and my Pumpkin Molasses Cupcakes with Salted Caramel Frosting, I had an easy starting point.
 In fact, I decided to make life easy and start with the recipe for the dark chocolate ones.
 I loved the buttermilk I used to make them and the flavor was awesome, but I still needed to tweak them a bit so I could hide some sort of fruit or veggie inside.
 After some thinking, I decided to go with zucchini.
 Zucchini is a great mellow veggie and would add some moisture to the cupcake without taking over in flavor.
 Plus I could puree it enough so that the chocolate batter would disguise it’s presence.
 Success indeed!!
 I altered some of the ingredients to account for the extra moisture and the cupcakes turned out amazing!
 Super moist and tender, soft and fluffy.
 The trial ones were devoured.